A major new report shows big support for some form of remote working after Covid, but highlights the toll on line managers’ work life balance.

 The majority of workers who have switched to remote working as a result of Covid want to carry on working from home in some form in the future, according to a major new study which highlights the impact of the pandemic on line managers’ well being.

 Early findings from the Work After Lockdown study, funded by the Economic and Social Research Council and based on 1085 survey responses and 38 qualitative interviews, show 73% workers surveyed want to carry on working from home in some form after the pandemic, with 88.5% saying they had got more work done or as much done as in the office.
-Sixty four per cent rated the ability to work flexibly as the best feature of working from home.
+Sixty four per cent rated the ability to work flexibly as the best feature of remote working.

 However, 82% said they miss the informal contact that they have with their colleagues in the office.
 The report also notes that high productivity has had a mental health impact, with greater work life balance and frequent contact with a manager helping to lessen this.
 Nevertheless, this has implications for the work life balance of managers who reported lower levels of work/life balance.
 One manager remarked: “It’s just diary saturated … the word to use is relentless.”